15 Third Trimester Tips from a Chiropractor - Baby Chick

 2. See Your Chiropractor Regularly

-This will improve comfort and balance pelvic joints and ligaments to help the baby get in the best position for birth.
-In addition, this improves pelvic joint mobility for birthing.
+This will improve comfort and balance pelvic joints and ligaments, helping the baby get in the best position for birth.
+In addition, it will improve pelvic joint mobility for birthing.

 3. Stretch Daily and Breathe